 The first race started at noon on April 22, 1889 (the day after Easter).
 A seemingly reliable website (from Homestead Congress) says that only 11,000 parcels of land were available that day.
 Other sites say that 50,000 to 100,000 settlers were competing for those parcels, and that the majority of claims went to “sooners” (like the Christies in this film) who violated the law, entering “sooner” than allowed.

 How big was each piece of “free land”?
 If I understand the math correctly, 160 acres is a plot of land that, if square, measures about 804.7 meters on each side (or 880 yards, 0.8 km, 0.5 miles).
-For comparison, a soccer field is about 108 meters by 67 meters.
+For comparison, a soccer field is about 108 meters by 67 meters, making the “free land” about the size of 7.5 soccer fields.
 An acre is about 4840 square yards or 4047 square meters.
 A mile is 1760 yards or 1609 meters.
 A kilometer/kilometre is 1000 meters.
 To compare km with miles for longer distances, remember that 60 miles is about 100 km.

 Interesting link: Someone who found my webpage about Far and Away sent this link to interesting information about immigration to the US, past and present (with links to lots more information).
 Check it out! www.uscitizenship.info